Guide · Remove wind noise on Mac

 How do I remove wind noise from a video on a Mac for free?

-Use Crisp: drop your clip in, pick the Audio lane's Wind mode (or type "reduce the wind noise"), and press it.
-It cuts the wind on your Mac — no account, no upload, no watermark.
+Use Crisp: drop your clip in, select the clip and use Audio in the Tools panel, then choose Wind (or type "reduce the wind noise"), and press it.
+It cuts the wind on your Mac: no account, no upload.

 How does it cut wind noise?